Milt Davis: College career

 Davis attended Los Angeles City College, working in his spare time to pay for school.

 His track performance running the quarter-mile earned him a partial scholarship at the University of California, Los Angeles.

 He earned a spot on the UCLA Bruins football varsity football team in both 1952 and 1953 under coach Red Sanders, and played in the team's 1954 Rose Bowl 28–20 loss to the Michigan State Spartans.

-Despite collegiate football returning to limited substitution and the double platoon system in 1953, Davis never played a single minute on the offensive side of the ball during his time at UCLA — he was strictly a defensive player.

 Professional career

-The Detroit Lions drafted him in the 8th round of the 1954 NFL draft with the 97th overall pick.
+The Detroit Lions drafted him in the eighth round of the 1954 NFL draft with the 97th overall pick.
 That same year he was drafted into the United States Army, serving the standard two years in uniform.

 Davis returned to the Lions for the 1956 NFL season, playing in just two games before being cut on October 11 as the team made personnel moves to get down to the 33-man roster limit.
 The cut was handled utterly gracelessly, with head coach Buddy Parker having it announced that Davis and teammate Pete Retzlaff had been cut via the public address system of Willow Run Airport.

 According to Davis the Lions told him at the time, "We don't have a black teammate for you to go on road trips, therefore you can't stay on our team."

 "That's one of those slaps in the face," Davis later recalled.
 "It hurt considerably, but I'd been hurt so many times, that was minor."

 Davis' career could have ended at this juncture if not for having worked out at a playground off Los Angeles' Denker Avenue in the off-season with Gene "Big Daddy" Lipscomb.
 Lipscomb, a beloved defensive tackle for the Baltimore Colts, was impressed with Davis' athleticism and promised to tell his team about him.
 Colts GM Don "Red" Kellett was shortly in touch by long-distance telephone.

 The Colts invited Davis to training camp ahead of the 1957 NFL season and liked what they saw, tendering him a free agent contract.